headforwards-spd/headforwards-website/src/pages/design-pages/test-page.md

 path: design-pages
 type: design
 title: Who we are.
-header:
+text: This is the optional subtitle
 image: /img/curlyhair.png
-  paragraph: This is the optional subtitle
 components:
   - type: fullWidthImageComponent
     image: /img/full-width-man-glasses.png